lkubb/salt-changedetection-formula/docs/README.rst

 *Meta-state (This is a state that includes other states)*.

-This state will undo everything performed in the ``changedetect`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.
+This state will undo everything performed in the ``changedetect`` meta-state in reverse order, i.e. stops the services, removes the configurations and then uninstalls the composition.

 ``changedetect.service.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^